-Dr Stavros Syngellakis is Adjunct Professor of Materials and Structures at the Wessex Institute of Technology (WIT), Ashurst, Southampton, UK.
+Dr Stavros Syngellakis is Adjunct Professor of Materials and Structures at the Wessex Institute (WIT), Ashurst, Southampton, UK.

 Major contributions to WIT activities

 Dr Syngellakis served as an external member of the joint WIT/University of Wales Research Committee from 1995 to 2011 and has been a member of WIT Board of Directors since 2009.

 He has lectured on Continuum Mechanics, Mechanics of Solids, Offshore Collisions, Finite Element Method (1984-1998).